 In this case you may have to serve your tenant with a notice based on damages which is Form N5.
 You will have to find out the cost of repairing the damage before giving this notice.
 Once you serve the notice the tenant will have seven days to correct the problem otherwise you can apply to the Landlord and Tenant Board for an order to evict and compensation for the damages.
 You can obtain this form on the Landlord and Tenant Board’s website at http://www.sjto.gov.on.ca/ltb/forms/

-On inspection I found a structure built without consent and damage and there is no written lease agreement, what can I do?
+On inspection of rental unit I found a structure built without consent and damage.
+There is no written lease agreement, what can I do?

 Tenants are responsible for any damage they cause either wilfully or through negligence.
 The problem that landlords face though is being able to prove that the damage was caused wilfully or through negligence.
 If you can prove that they have caused the problem then you can request that they repair or pay for the cost of the damages.

 My tenant signed an agreement to take out and maintain fire, theft, liability and water damage insurance.
 She let her kitchen sink overflow and it caused a lot of damage to the apartment below.
 She never got insurance, what can we do?